 6. Museum of Occupations (Tallinn, Estonia): Estonia’s 20th Century history was complicated and eventful.
 During the Second World War, the country was overrun by the Soviets, invaded and captured by Nazi Germany, and then invaded again by the Soviet army.
 Following the war, the country remained a part of the U.S.S.R. until 1991.
 The Museum of Occupations explores this complicated, difficult history using video footage, photographs, interactive technology, and an extensive collection of artifacts.
 The museum provides deep insight into the country’s difficult 20th century history.
 Among other things, it really helps you understand what the country has accomplished to achieve its current stability and prosperity.

 5. Vasa Museum (Stockholm): The Vasa Museum houses the Vasa warship, which foundered and sank on its maiden voyage on August 10, 1628.
 The ship sat at the bottom of the harbor in Stockholm for centuries until it was salvaged more or less intact in 1961.
-You might not think a badly designed sunken ship would make for much a museum, but the museum is actually really interesting.
+You might think a badly designed sunken ship would not make for much a museum, but the museum is actually really interesting.
 There is of course the recovered ship itself, but what makes the museum so interesting are the exhibits showing how the sunken hull was located on the harbor bottom and how it was brought to the surface, as well as how the unique conditions in the Stockholm harbor preserved the hull so well.

 4. Vikingskipshuset/Viking Ship Museum (Oslo, Norway): The Viking Ship Museum houses three more or less intact Viking ships that were recovered from excavated burial mounds in Norway, as well as a trove of Viking artifacts collected from around the world.
 It is quite an experience to see first-hand how massive the Viking ships were.
 You can only imagine how terrifying it might have been for a fleet of these huge ships to appear on the horizon.
 The exhibits explain how the ships’ sturdy construction allowed the Vikings to range so far across the seas.
 The exhibits also show just how far afield the Vikings roamed.
 This museum is relatively small and compact but a very interesting place to visit.